 PSY 340 HISTORY AND PSYCHOLOGY OF NAZI GERMANY (3)

-Prerequisite: Upper Division standing Examines the historical and psychological roots of the Nazi movement in Germany.
+Examines the historical and psychological roots of the Nazi movement in Germany.
 Areas covered will include the mass psychology of fascism, the psychopathology of Nazi leaders, and the psychological impact of the holocaust.